Kushal Badrike: Personal life

 Kushal married to Sunaina Badrike, a kathak dancer.

 Career

 Kushal has started his career from Marathi plays like Jaago Mohan Pyare and Lali Leela.
 Some of his hit movies like Jatra, Maza Navra Tuzi Bayko, Huppa Huiyya, Bhaucha Dhakka, etc. He also played a role in a web series Struggler Saala.
 He participated in the comedy reality show Fu Bai Fu which was aired on Zee Marathi.
 Currently, he working in comedy talk show Chala Hawa Yeu Dya from 2014.

+Hindi Television

+He is starring in Madness Macheyenge - India Ko Hasayenge (transl.
+Will Create Madness - Will Make India Laugh) an Indian comedy show on Sony Entertainment Television which premiered on 9 March 2024 alongside Huma Qureshi, Harsh Gujral, Kettan Singh, Paritosh Tripathi, Gaurav Dubey, Siddharth Sagar, Hemangi Kavi, Snehil Mehra, Inder Sahni, and Ankita Shrivastav.